isomerpages/moe-dunmansec/_sec-1-registration/Purchases.md

 #### Parking Arrangement

-As car parks in school are reserved for season parking holders, you may park your vehicle in nearby HDB carparks next to the school.
-You may drive into the school to drop off or pick up passengers.
+<p style="text-align: justify;">As car parks in school are reserved for season parking holders, you may park your vehicle in nearby HDB carparks next to the school.
+You may drive into the school to drop off or pick up passengers.</p>